Spam texts are out of control say all 51 Attorneys General

 • Turn on Filter Unknown Senders

-• When you open your messages, you will find that your texts have been divided into three categories, “All Messages”, “Known Senders” and “Unknown Senders
+• When you open your messages, you will find that your texts have been divided into four categories, “All Messages,” “Known Senders,” “Unknown Senders,” “Unread Messages” and ‘Recently Deleted.”

 • All messages from an unknown number will be sent to Unknown Senders, and you will not receive a notification.

-Just be mindful, this also might include a new acquaintance who you have just given your contact information to.
+Just be mindful that this also might include a new acquaintance to whom you have just given your contact information.
 So, if you are expecting a text from them that you haven’t received, check to see if it is in that folder.
-And likewise, if a new acquaintance gives you their number and you are expecting to hear from them, make sure you enter them as a contact into your phone.
+Likewise, if a new acquaintance gives you their number and you expect to hear from them, make sure you enter them as a contact on your phone.

 To block a spam number: